Age of Gossip in Networks with Community Structure: Version Age with Community Structure

 for $j \leq k-1$ where ${\Delta}_{c}$ is the version age at the cluster head.
 We note that when $j=k$ the network becomes a simple two-hop network similar to that of Section~\ref{Sect:disconn} and we find ${\Delta}_{S_k} =m\frac{\lambda_e}{\lambda_s}+\frac{\lambda_e}{\lambda_{c}}$.

 Next, we consider the bi-directional ring and observe that an arbitrary subset $S_j$ that consists of any adjacent $j$ nodes has two neighbor nodes, each with an incoming update rate of $\frac{\lambda}{2}$ for $j < k-1$.
 When $j=k-1$, $S_j$ has a single neighboring node that sends updates with a total rate $2\frac{\lambda}{2}=\lambda$.
 For $j\leq k-1$, the cluster head sends updates to subset $S_j$ with a total rate of $j\frac{\lambda_{c}}{k}$.
-With all these, when we apply the recursion in (\ref{Yates_recursion}), we obtain exactly the same formula given in (\ref{version_age_ring_with_base}). \begin{lemma} Both uni-directional and bi-directional ring networks yield the same version age for a single node when each node in a cluster has a total update rate of $\lambda$. \end{lemma}
+With all these, when we apply the recursion in (\ref{Yates_recursion}), we obtain exactly the same formula given in (\ref{version_age_ring_with_base}). \begin{lemma} Both uni-directional and bi-directional ring cluster models yield the same version age for a single node when each node in a cluster has a total update rate of $\lambda$. \end{lemma}

-Lemma~\ref{corr_ring} follows from the fact that either type of ring network induces the same recursion for an arbitrary subset of any adjacent $j$ nodes within a cluster as long as the total update rate per node $\lambda$ is the same.
-Thus, in the remainder of this paper, we only consider the bi-directional ring networks.
+Lemma~\ref{corr_ring} follows from the fact that either type of ring cluster induces the same recursion for an arbitrary subset of any adjacent $j$ nodes within a cluster as long as the total update rate per node $\lambda$ is the same.
+Thus, in the remainder of this paper, we only consider the bi-directional ring cluster model.

 Before focusing on age scaling in a clustered network with a ring topology in each cluster, we revisit the ring network in \cite{Yates21}, and provide a proof of the $1.25 \sqrt{n}$ age scaling result observed therein as a numerical result.
 We show that the approximate theoretical coefficient is $\sqrt{\frac{\pi}{2}}=1.2533$.